csci3155-f22/video-miniproject_anra8571_jamu8795_urso4958/README.md

 During class, we used small-step substitution to determine evaluation order of arithmetic expressions and to implement short circuiting.
 In our video tutorial, we will give a brief review of the requisite logic and inference rule structure before providing a complete walkthrough of an exam-like example question.

+First, we will explain small-step evaluation using addition.
+We will write three rules: one do rule and two search rules.
+We explain the differences between the rule types, then walk through an example.
+This example can be found in drafts/Materials.pdf and will illustrate how to enforce order of operations.

-Our example question is as follows: "Write a set of inference rules such that the evaluation of e1 / e2 short-circuits if e2 is zero."
+Our exam question is as follows: "Write a set of inference rules such that the evaluation of e1 / e2 short-circuits if e2 is zero."
 Such an expression always produces an invalid result, so by short-circuiting, we can improve the efficiency of the evaluation.
-We will then translate these inference rules into Scala code.
+The grammars for the expression language, example, and final inference rules can be found in drafts/Materials.pdf.
+We will explain the thought process behind writing the inference rules, how to enforce associativity and order of operations, and how to implement short-circuiting.
+After this, we will translate these inference rules into Scala code.

 ## Repository Organization

 The video tutorial will be linked below under the Presentation section of the readme.
 Viewers can follow along using the materials in the presentation_materials folder.